-If you plan to visit Sicily and spend 10 days or so?
-You will be overwhelmed when creating your itinerary.
+Do you plan to visit Sicily and spend ten days or so?
+You will be overwhelmed when creating your trip itinerary.
 The island is big.
-And there are many exciting places to visit, so it will be hard to choose.
-The best tip that I can give you for exploring Sicily as a first-timer is to go on a 10-day round trip either on your own or on a guided tour.
+And there are many exciting places to visit in Sicily, so choosing will be hard.
+The best tip I can give you for exploring Sicily as a first-timer is to go on a 10-day round trip on your own or a guided tour.
+Depending on how you travel solo or with companions, 10 days itinerary is what I recommend for your first-time visit to Sicily.

 Ten days will be fine if you have more bucket list destinations for your Italy trip.
-This is the minimum amount of time you will need for a round trip to see most of the Sicily attractions and off-the-beaten-track places of this fascinating and largest Italian island.
+This is the minimum time for a round trip of Sicily attractions and off-the-beaten-track places of this fascinating Italian island.

 I recently went on our first Best of Sicily Trip.
-It was a guided trip organised by Rocky Travel in collaboration with a Sicilian Tour Company.
-We experienced the island from Catania through the northern coast to the Eolian Islands to reach Palermo and Monreale.
+It was a guided trip organised in collaboration with a Sicilian Tour Company.
+We experienced the island from Catania through the northern coast of Cefalu to the Eolian Islands of Lipari and Vulcano to Palermo and Monreale and down the coast to Agrigento, Ragusa Ibla, Siracusa, Ortigia, Not and many more places.

 Driving across the heart of Sicily, we got to the Valley of the Temples with Agrigento.
 We then visited Ragusa Ibla, Ispica and Siracusa with Ortigia.
-We almost saw all of the significant, exciting places of Sicily.
-With the exception of the West Coast.
-Here is a recap of our 10 day Sicily Trip.
+We saw almost all of the significant, exciting places in Sicily.
+Except for the West Coast.
+Here is a recap of our 10-day Sicily Trip.

-The highlights of our guided 10 day Sicily Trip
+The highlights of our 10 day Sicily Trip Itinerary

 We all arrived the day before the tour started.
 So we had enough time, on a Sunday, to walk around the Catania city centre.
 Also, on Monday morning, I wandered off, exploring more and checking out the “Mercato del Pesce”, one of the symbols of this fascinating city.
 I didn’t know what to expect from Catania, but I must say that it went beyond my expectations.
 The town has a charming old centre, with a lovely stroll to the Sant Agata Cathedral’s main square.

-A fountain at the southern end of the square is the starting point for a self-guided tour of the Mercato del Pesce or the Catania Fish Market.
+A fountain at the square’s southern end is the starting point for a self-guided tour of the Mercato del Pesce or the Catania Fish Market.
 This fish market is open on weekdays from 7.30 to 2.00 pm.
-And it’s probably one of Italy’s most known fish markets, where the city centre’s pulse revolves, with small side roads and local restaurants and cafes.
+And it’s probably one of Italy’s most known fish markets, where the city centre’s pulse revolves, with small side roads, local restaurants, and cafes.
 Worth a visit.

 Day 1: Visiting Taormina